Go! Go! Ackman: Anime adaptation

 In 1994, the series was adapted into a fifteen-minute animated film shown at V Jump Festa.
 The film managed to retell the first few chapters involving Ackman's bouts with Tenshi-kun and the first two hired thugs.
 A few frames from the later chapters were used during the closing credits.

 Video game adaptations

 The manga has been adapted into a series of three console based platform video games for the Super Famicom.
 The first of these was more closely based on the comics.
 The second pitted Ackman against an angelic rock group called the Metal Angels.
 The last saw Ackman face a flamboyant police officer, and teaming up with his longtime rival Tenshi-kun.
 Both characters were playable and could be switched between.
 These games were action platformers, with gameplay vaguely similar to Mega Man.
+All three Super Famicom games have received English fan translations.
 There was also a handheld game for the Game Boy that was a maze chase game like Pac-Man.

 Reception

 Reviewing Akira Toriyama's Manga Theater for Anime News Network, Christopher Farris singled out Go!
 Go!
 Ackman for being "very entertaining and funny all the way through."
-The Game Boy video game received a rating of 26/40 by Famitsu.
+The Game Boy video game received a rating of 26/40 by Famicom Tsūshin.